 China has made significant strides toward automating segments of its economy.
-The average number of robots per 10,000 employees in China’s manufacturing sector grew from 25 units in 2013 to 68 units in 2016.
 In 2017, China was the leading purchaser of industrial robots, with some 138,000 units added to its economy.
 In that year, industrial robot sales to China totaled 35.6 percent of global sales.
-The International Federation of Robotics estimates that through 2020, the robotics market in China will grow by 20 percent annually.
+The International Federation of Robotics estimates that through 2020 the robotics market in China will grow by 20 percent annually.

 Beijing’s Push for Automation

 The Chinese government has taken a leading role in promoting automation.
 In a 2014 speech to the Chinese Academy of Sciences, President Xi Jinping called for an indigenous “robot revolution” with the goal of “capturing markets in many places.”
-Robotics is also listed as a priority under Made in China 2025, which is an initiative launched in 2015 that aims at comprehensively upgrading Chinese industry.
+Robotics is also listed as a priority under Made in China 2025, which is an initiative launched in 2015 that aims to comprehensively upgrade Chinese industry.